Simultaneously exploring multi-scale and asymmetric EEG features for emotion recognition

-However, the physiological mechanisms and multi-scale features of EEG has not been simultaneously considered in a DL model.
-Based on this consideration, we propose DL model termed Multi-Scales Bi-hemispheric Asymmetric Model (MSBAM).
-We first use different kernel in distinct branches to extract various temporal representations, and then bi-hemispheric asymmetric feature extractor to learn asymmetric spatial features.
-The MSBAM could capture the correlation among temporal information by employing multiple extractors with different scales, and then combining bi-hemispheric discrepant features to obtain better performance.
-We conduct experiments on DEAP dataset, which proves our MSBAM has superior average accuracy than all the traditional baseline methods.
+However, the physiological mechanisms and multi-scale features of EEG have not been simultaneously considered in a DL model for emotion recognition.
+Based on this consideration, we proposed a DL model termed Multi-Scales Bi-hemispheric Asymmetric Model (MSBAM) to explore the multi-scale asymmetric information.
+MSBAM is composed of the parallel spatial domain feature extractor and temporal domain feature extractor, followed by a fully connected layer classifier.
+We conducted extensive experiments on the public DEAP dataset and DREAMER dataset to evaluate the performance of MSBAM and the compared baseline methods.
+The results indicate that our MSBAM achieve better performance than the baseline methods.

 The remainder of this paper is organized as follows.
-Section 2 introduces Materials and Methods.
+Section 2 introduces materials and methods.
 Section 3 describes the settings and results of extensive experiments, comparisons between MSBAM and the baseline methods are also be provided in this section.
-Section4 and 5 present the discussions and conclusion.
+Section 4 and 5 present the discussions and conclusion.